World Economic Herald: History

 The Herald was founded in April 1980.
-For decades, since the founding of the Republic in 1949, the press had been tightly controlled by the Communist Party of China and used almost exclusively for the purposes of political communication—from the Party's leaders to the populace.
+For decades, since the founding of the Republic in 1949, the press had been tightly controlled by the Chinese Communist Party (CCP) and used almost exclusively for the purposes of political communication—from the CCP's leaders to the populace.
 No private publications were allowed to exist.

 After the launching of reforms after the Cultural Revolution, however, there was a blossoming of print publication in China.
 The number of newspapers in China went from 200 nationally in 1976 to 320 in 1979, the year after the beginning of reforms.
 By the first half of the 1980s, less than half of the newspapers in the country had been established in the last five years.
 By 1987 there were 2,509 newspapers in China, 255 of which were printed daily.

 The Herald, based in Shanghai, became one of the most liberal and outspoken in all of China.
 It gained this role quickly primarily due to its 'independence,' that is political independence, since its founding.
-It was self-financed and free from institutional links to the Communist Party and government.
+It was self-financed and free from institutional links to the CCP and government.

 The paper introduced new ideas about economic reform and development, popularizing economic knowledge related to both domestic and international matters.
 The Herald was praised for helping to promote China's economic reforms and it was considered "an authority on both world and national economic issues," according to Won Ho Chang, Professor and Director of the Stephenonson Research Center at the University of Missouri's School of Journalism.

 In its first two years it focused primarily on matters of international economics, before expanding to coverage of China's economy.
 By the late 1980s the paper's orientation was that without political reform, economic reform would eventually be ineffectual.

-The paper never formally endorsed by the Party, but it was printed under the sponsorship of the Shanghai Academy of Social Sciences and the World Economic Society.
+The paper never formally endorsed by the CCP, but it was printed under the sponsorship of the Shanghai Academy of Social Sciences and the World Economic Society.
 It sometimes thus had to pay more for newsprint and distribution (through the postal system).

 The Herald used to be printed on the presses of the Liberation Daily and did not have to submit proofs for scrutiny before going to press.